How to Deploy Website With Cloudflare Workers And Azure DevOps CI/CD

 Continuous Integration/Continuous Deployment (CI/CD)

 In current development methods and DevOps, the acronyms CI and CD are commonly employed.
 Continuous integration (CI) is a DevOps best practice in which developers integrate code changes into a central repository where automated builds and testing run.
-However, continuous delivery (CD) or continuous deployment (CD) can be used interchangeably.
+Using continuous delivery (CD) or continuous deployment (CD) interchangeably is common.

 What is Continuous Integration (CI)